lol-dungeonmaster/kaggle-agents-2025/docs/index.md

 <h1 id="stockchat-agents-edition"><strong>StockChat: Agents Edition</strong></h1>

 <p>It was during Kaggle’s 5-day Generative AI course in 2025 that StockChat first existed as a simple search-connected LLM.
 There were two observations from that initial build.
 First being the need for a real-time source of grounding truth.
 Even with google-search data was more often incomplete.
 The second observation, which still exists today, is the tendency toward hallucinations in finance data.
-Ticker symbols can imitate the name of another company, and it also possible for the LLM to confuse a company name for a wrong symbol.
+Ticker symbols can imitate the name of another company, and it's also possible for the LLM to confuse a company name for a wrong symbol.
 This happens even when the context of the question matches the immediate discussion history and should be self-evident.</p>

 <div class="language-python highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="n">response</span> <span class="o">=</span> <span class="n">chat</span><span class="p">.</span><span class="nf">send_message</span><span class="p">(</span><span class="sh">'''</span><span class="s">What is MGM Studio</span><span class="sh">'</span><span class="s">s stock ticker symbol?</span><span class="sh">'''</span><span class="p">)</span>
 <span class="nc">Markdown</span><span class="p">(</span><span class="n">response</span><span class="p">.</span><span class="n">text</span><span class="p">)</span>